Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Introduction

-\begin{restatable}[Reduction for \SccTop in \congest]{lemma}{scctopcongest} There is a \congest algorithm that, given a directed graph $G=(V,E)$, and assuming there is an algorithm answering SSSP oracle $\Oraclem$ in $T(n, D)$ rounds, outputs SCCs in topological order.
-More specifically, it outputs a polynomially-bounded labelling $(r_v)_{v\in V}$ such that, with high probability \begin{enumerate} \item $r_u = r_v$ if and only if $u$ and $v$ are in the same strongly connected component; \item when the SCC that $u$ belongs to has an edge towards the SCC that $v$ belongs to, $r_u > r_v$. \end{enumerate} The algorithm takes $\tOh{T(n,D) + \sqrt{n} + D}$ rounds. \end{restatable}
+Another subroutine we need in our algorithm is finding the strongly connected components of a graph.
+It is known that in the parallel setting this problem reduces to single-source reachability (\cite{schudy2008finding}).
+In this paper we show a similar reduction for the \congest setting; we use the same high-level framework as the parallel reduction, but this is difficult to port directly into the \congest model; we show that by going through the recently developed \DM, we are able to overcome this difficulty.
+See \Cref{sec:scc-top} for details.

-It is worth noting that a more careful examination gives a round complexity in terms of calls to a reachability oracle, rather than an SSSP oracle.
-Incidentally, instantiating the oracle with the current state-of-the-art SSSP algorithm (\cite{rozhon2022undirected} and \cite{exactcf2023}) leads to a $\tOh{n^{1/2}+D+n^{2/5+o(1)}D^{2/5}}$ round algorithm (\Cref{cor:scc-topsort-congest}), answering a question posed in \cite{bernstein2019distributed} which asked if a lower bound of $\tOm{n}$ rounds applies to the problem of finding SCCs.
-More on both points in \Cref{sec:scc-top}.
+\begin{restatable}{lemma}{scctopcongest} There is a \congest algorithm that, given a directed graph $G=(V,E)$, and assuming there is an algorithm answering non-negative-weight SSSP in $T(n, D)$ rounds, outputs strongly connected components listed in a topological order.
+More specifically, it outputs a polynomially-bounded labelling $(r_v)_{v\in V}$ such that, with high probability \begin{enumerate} \item $r_u = r_v$ if and only if $u$ and $v$ are in the same strongly connected component; \item when the SCC that $u$ belongs to has an edge towards the SCC that $v$ belongs to, $r_u > r_v$.\footnote{As a matter of convenience, the labels correspond to a reverse topological order (i.e. something which appears earlier in a topological order has a larger label than something which appears later).} \end{enumerate} The algorithm takes $\tOh{T(n,D) + \sqrt{n} + D}$ rounds. \end{restatable}

-\paragraph{Technique Overview} Broadly speaking, we port the algorithm of \cite{bernstein2022negative} into parallel and distributed models of computation.
-The main difficulties in this are: (i) There being no known efficient algorithm for computing an LDD in parallel and distributed models.
-The algorithm in \cite{bernstein2022negative} is fundamentally sequential, and it is not clear how to sidestep this. (ii) It being unclear how the algorithm in \cite{bernstein2022negative} without using Dijkstra's algorithm. (iii) There being no efficient \congest algorithm for finding strongly connected components of a DAG in topological order.
-We go into each point, in more detail, in \Cref{sec:overview}.
+It is worth noting that a more careful examination gives a round complexity in terms of calls to a reachability oracle, rather than a non-negative-weight SSSP oracle (see \Cref{rem:scc-using-reach}).
+Plugging in the current state-of-the-art \congest algorithm for non-negative-weight SSSP (\cite{rozhon2022undirected} and \cite{exactcf2023}) leads to a $\tOh{n^{1/2}+D+n^{2/5+o(1)}D^{2/5}}$ round algorithm (\Cref{cor:scc-topsort-congest}), answering a question posed in \cite{bernstein2019distributed} which asked if a lower bound of $\tOm{n}$ rounds applies to the problem of finding SCCs.